dombrant/blurry-image-load/README.md

 A simple library that loads remote images after the page has loaded.
 Until the images are loaded, a very small version of each image is displayed with a blur filter over it.
 Inspired by Medium's progressive image loading of a similar style.

-## Dependencies

-** UPDATE **
-This libary's only dependency is a custom Modernizr script, found in `dist/lib`.
-This is used to apply fallbacks for CSS Filters and Fetch.

 ## Installation

 ** UPDATE **